A 3D GAN for Improved Large-pose Facial Recognition: Related Work

-There are a number of works that have attempted data-augmentation for FR using techniques involving 3D models.
-Earlier methods extracted textures from images onto a 3D model's surface for manipulation of pose and sometimes illumination or expression \cite{DBLP:journals/corr/CrispellBCBM17, DBLP:journals/ijon/LvSHZZ17, DBLP:conf/eccv/MasiTHLM16, DBLP:conf/iccv/PengYSMC17}.
+Large-pose FR could be framed as a problem of limited data or as a problem of how to better learn from available data.
+Various generic methods have been shown to perform well on large-pose FR benchmarks \cite{DBLP:conf/cvpr/HuangWT0SLLH20, DBLP:conf/eccv/HuangSTL0LHJ20}.
+Other methods specifically disentangle pose from identity representations by regressing/classifying pose labels \cite{DBLP:conf/cvpr/CaoR0TL18,DBLP:conf/iccv/PengYSMC17,DBLP:conf/cvpr/Tran0017}.
+Complementary to these works are methods for synthetically augmenting pose in training images.
+Earlier methods involved extraction of textures from images onto the surface of a 3D model for manipulation of pose, and sometimes illumination or expression \cite{DBLP:journals/corr/CrispellBCBM17, DBLP:journals/ijon/LvSHZZ17, DBLP:conf/eccv/MasiTHLM16, DBLP:conf/iccv/PengYSMC17}.
 Due to self-occlusion in images and therefore holes in the textures, various in-filling techniques were employed.
 In \cite{DBLP:conf/nips/ZhaoXKLZWPSYF17} this problem is tackled by refining the projected texture in image-space using an adversarial loss.
-A similar idea is used in \cite{DBLP:conf/eccv/GecerBKK18} but it is synthetic 3DMM images that are refined by performing unsupervised translation to the real domain.
-These final refinement phases require identity-preserving losses, which is less than ideal for the purpose of data-augmentation for FR.
+This final refinement phase requires an identity-preserving loss that, as previously mentioned, limits the usefulness of the synthetic data for improving FR.

-A preferable method is to produce a complete texture in the texture reference space of the 3D model, ensuring that the identity remains consistent when projected to different poses.
+A preferable method is to produce a complete texture in the texture reference space of the 3D model, thus ensuring that the identity remains consistent when projected to different poses.
 In \cite{DBLP:conf/cvpr/DengCXZZ18}, a texture-completion network is trained using a set of carefully prepared ground-truth textures.
-In \cite{DBLP:journals/corr/abs-1802-05891} and \cite{DBLP:conf/eccv/GecerLPDPMZ20} the problem of texture completion is avoided entirely by generating textures for synthetic identities. \cite{DBLP:journals/corr/abs-1802-05891} uses a linear texture model whereas \cite{DBLP:conf/eccv/GecerLPDPMZ20} trains a nonlinear model.
+In \cite{DBLP:conf/eccv/GecerLPDPMZ20} and \cite{DBLP:journals/corr/abs-1802-05891} the problem of texture completion is avoided entirely by generating textures for \textit{synthetic} identities. \cite{DBLP:journals/corr/abs-1802-05891} uses a linear texture model whereas \cite{DBLP:conf/eccv/GecerLPDPMZ20} trains a nonlinear model.
 Each of these methods makes use of datasets of scanned textures.
 The method proposed here also generates synthetic identities in order to avoid the problems of texture completion and reconstruction of existing identities.
 The method, however, does not require carefully prepared/captured ground-truth textures and, instead, learns a nonlinear texture model directly from in-the-wild images.